Manage HTCondor jobs, job sets, dags, event logs, and resources

 htcondor jobset remove --owner=owner_name Removes all jobs owned by the given owner.

-Takes as an argument an event log to process.
+Takes one or more arguments, which are event log files to process.
 It may be the per-job or per-jobset eventlog, which was specified by the log = some_file in the submit description language.
 For a dag, it may also be the nodes.log file that all dags generate.
 Or, if the global event log is enabled by an administrator with the EVENT_LOG configuration knob, it may be the global event log, containing information about all jobs on the Access point.

-Given this file, htcondor eventlog read returns information about all the contained jobs, and their status.
+Given this, htcondor eventlog read returns information about all the contained jobs, and their status.
 It runs much faster than condor_history, because these logs are more concise than the history files.
 Unlike condor_history, it will also show information about jobs that have not yet left the queue.

 - htcondor eventlog follow logfile